Gulu University: Location

 (a) The main campus is approximately 5 km, by road, north-east of the central business district of Gulu, the largest city in the Uganda's Northern Region.
 This is approximately 333 km, by road, north of Kampala, Uganda's capital and largest city.

 (b) The second campus is in the town of Kitgum, approximately 104 km, by road, north-east of Gulu, close to the international border with South Sudan.
 That campus became operational in 2011.

-(c) Upon the request of the Kingdom of Bunyoro, the university established a campus in the city of Hoima, offering agriculture, the environment, computer science, information technology, business studies, accounting and education.
+(c) Upon the request of the Kingdom of Bunyoro, the university established a campus in the city of Hoima, offering agriculture, environment, computer science, information technology, business studies, accounting and education.

 History

 GU was established by Act 7 of 2001 of the Parliament of Uganda.
 That Act was subsequently amended by Act 3 of 2006.
 The university admitted its first students and commenced teaching activities in September 2002.

 Progress

 On 23 January 2010, during the fifth annual graduation ceremony, GU awarded degrees to 1,050 graduates, including 40 medical doctors, the first graduating class of the Gulu University School of Medicine (with the help of the University of Naples Federico II).
 The graduates also included thirteen students who received a Master of Business Administration degree.